-If swimming with whale sharks is on your bucket list, you may want to consider the quiet town of Oslob, the next time you’re in the Queen City of the South.
-Never mind the traffic and long way back to Cebu City—anyone who’s been there will tell you it’s worth the trouble.
+Is swimming with whale sharks is on your bucket list?
+Consider visiting the quiet town of Oslob, the next time you’re in the Queen City of the South.
+Never mind the traffic and long way back to Cebu City—it’s worth the trouble, anyway.

 According to a Cebu-based tour agency, whale shark watching in the town began in late 2011 when they began turning up in shallow waters.
 To keep them coming back, local fishermen began interacting with them by feeding them krill.
 Not long after, tourists have started to notice, resulting to a tourism boom.

 Tan-awan, a small fishing village in Oslob, is the site for the whale shark encounters.
 When planning your Oslob, Cebu itinerary consider the three-hour travel time, which means that if you leave Cebu City around 6:30 AM, expect to arrive at exactly three hours later.
 Oslob is 115 kilometers from the capital via the Natalio Bacalso highway.